The temporal dynamics of group interactions in higher-order social networks: Acknowledgements

 \section{Acknowledgements}

 The authors are thankful for the insightful discussion with Sicheng Dai about the DyLNet data set.
-I.I. acknowledges support from the James S. McDonnell Foundation $21^{\text{st}}$ Century Science Initiative.
+I.I. acknowledges support from the James S. McDonnell Foundation $21^{\text{st}}$ Century Science Initiative (\href{https://doi.org/10.37717/2020-1516}{doi.org/10.37717/2020-1516}).
 A.B. and M.K. acknowledge support from the Agence Nationale de la Recherche (ANR) project DATAREDUX (ANR-19-CE46-0008).
-MK was supported by the CHIST-ERA project SAI: FWF I 5205-N; the SoBigData++ H2020-871042; the EMOMAP CIVICA projects; and the National Laboratory for Health Security (RRF-2.3.1-21-2022-00006).
+M.K. was supported by the CHIST-ERA project SAI: FWF I 5205-N; the SoBigData++ H2020-871042; the EMOMAP CIVICA projects; and the National Laboratory for Health Security (RRF-2.3.1-21-2022-00006).